annashipman/annashipman.github.io/_posts/2019-12-30-effective-executive.md

 "Nothing else distinguishes effective executives as much as their tender loving care of time."

 Innovation and change make inordinate time demands on the executive.
 All one can think and do in a short time is to think what one already knows and do as one has always done.

+Research, to be productive, has to be the disorganised, the creator of a different future and the enemy of today.

 However, he says in any executive job a large part of the time must be wasted.
 Rarely as much as 25% of one's time is discretionary.
 So you should set deadlines for the discretionary work.